Senior Product Manager

 In the second half of my time at Deutsche Bank I moved into the End User Technology team – which defined, delivered and supported the Bank’s end user IT needs for all 100,000 colleagues and 130,000 end point devices (at the time).
 My first role focused on improving end user and business engagement of the product portfolio globally across the Bank.
 As part of this we had to define business personas and align end user technology products to identified use-cases.
 I led End User marketing and communication work streams and was a key member when developing a global technology product management framework for the Bank.
 Alongside this I built a prototype product for an internal cloud based translation service to address data leakage concerns.

-During my final 3 years I took ownership and product management for the Bank’s IT self-help portal.
+During my final 4 years I took ownership and product management for the Bank’s IT self-help portal, dbSupportPlus.
 I defined, managed the build and rolled out a new portal underpinned by ServiceNow IT Service Management platform.
-Identifying root causes of user issues I expanded the portal’s self-help capabilities to include a product catalogue, request and automated fulfilment.
+Identifying root causes of user IT support needs I expanded the portal’s self-help capabilities to include a global product catalogue, self-service request and automated fulfilment.
 The portal was the shop front for 60 end user products and 120 different variants and became the Bank’s strategic solution to reduce technology product costs and improve the experience of learning, requesting, managing and getting help with IT.
-I increased monthly usage from 25,000 to 60,000 active users who totalled over 1,000,000 monthly page views.
+I increased monthly usage from 25,000 to 50,000 active internal users who totalled over 1,000,000 monthly page views.
 Success wasn’t defined by page views – but rather the cost of providing IT products, the number of issues resolved without manual intervention, time to resolve issues and user satisfaction with the IT portfolio.

 IBM, Winchester, UK